interactiveaudiolab/emphases/README.md

 </div>

-Official code for the paper _Datasets and Scaling Laws for Neural Emphasis Prediction_
+Official code for the paper _Datasets and Scaling Laws for Automatic Emphasis Prediction_

 ## Table of contents